microsoft/aed-go-learn-content/write-test-program/includes/3-project-core.md

 }
 ```

-When you run the `go test -v` command, you should see that the test is passing:
+When you run `go test -v`, you should see that the test is passing:

 ```output
 === RUN   TestAccount